ten7/lighthouse-bulk-analysis/README.md

 ## What it does

+A slow site shuts people out — especially on the phones and older laptops your visitors actually use.
+We build for schools and nonprofits, so we check this work constantly.
+Auditing dozens of URLs by hand, twice each for mobile and desktop, gets old fast.
+This tool does it for you.

-Lighthouse Bulk Analysis takes a plain text list of URLs and runs [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) against each one — multiple times, on both mobile and desktop — then produces:
+Give it a plain text list of URLs.
+It runs [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) against each one — several times, on mobile and desktop — and produces:

-- **An HTML dashboard** (`Summary_<domain>.html`) with scores for performance, accessibility, SEO, and best practices across every URL, plus links to full per-page reports and the top performance opportunities.
+- **An HTML dashboard** (`Summary_<domain>.html`) scoring performance, accessibility, SEO, and best practices for every URL.
+It links to the full per-page reports and ranks the top performance opportunities.
-- **A terminal summary** printed in real time while the audit runs.
+- **A terminal summary.** While the audit runs, Lighthouse CI streams its own progress.
+When it finishes, you get a color-coded score table and the top opportunities printed right in your terminal.
-- **Raw artifacts** — full Lighthouse HTML and JSON reports for every run, organized in a timestamped folder under `reports/`.
+- **Raw artifacts** — the full Lighthouse HTML and JSON reports for every run, kept in a timestamped folder under `reports/`.

-To reduce noise, the dashboard uses the **median run by performance score** for each URL rather than any single run.
+Lighthouse scores wobble from run to run.
+That's normal, and it's why we run each URL several times and use the **median run by performance score** for the dashboard.
+One bad run won't skew your numbers.

 ---